HOME

 Visit LinkedIn

-In 2014 Ms. Stewart was nominated to the Deckers Brands corporate board [NYSE:DECK] and currently chairs the corporate governance committee.
-In 2021, she joined the PagerDuty [NYSE:PD] and Volta [NYSE:VLTA] corporate boards.
-She served on the Pluralsight board [NASDAQ:PS] from 2018-2021.
+In 2014 Ms. Stewart was nominated to the Deckers Brands board [NYSE:DECK] and currently chairs the Corporate Responsibility, Sustainability and Governance committee and serves as a member of the compensation committee.
+In 2021 she joined the corporate board of PagerDuty [NYSE:PD] and chairs the Nominating and Governance committee.
+She served on the Pluralsight board [NASDAQ:PS] from 2018-2021 (acquired by Vista Equity) and Volta Industries board from 2021-2022 (acquired by Shell USA).

 Bonita’s Gallery